Skip to content

 Does the Switch 2 cross-save with the Steam Deck?

 Only for the same account-based games that worked on the original Switch, through the same logins.
 The Switch 2 adds easy save transfer from an older Switch, but that's Nintendo-to-Nintendo.
 It builds no bridge to Steam.
+Cyberpunk 2077 Ultimate Edition is the highest-profile new addition that does cross-save with the Deck.

 Does Minecraft cross-save between Switch and Steam Deck?